Introducing the original U.S. Cavalry Morgan horse!

-Knight is a sireline (tail-male) descendent of Black Hawk through the government foundation stallion, General Gates 666, in addition to many notable and historic sons and daughters across multiple lines.
-His tail-female line traces to the government foundation mare, Gertrude, (11.16% AGR) who also traced to Black Hawk on the top and bottom of her pedigree.
+Knight is a sireline (male-tail) descendent of Black Hawk through the government foundation stallion, General Gates 666, in addition to many notable and historic sons and daughters across multiple lines.
+His female-tail line traces to the government foundation mare, Gertrude, (11.16% AGR) who also traced to Black Hawk on the top and bottom of her pedigree.
 Knight's carefully planned pedigree makes him a high percentage descendent of Justin Morgan 1 through his most famous grandson, Black Hawk.